mulias/dmenu_tools/README.md

 In most cases, a dmenu script takes the output of a command, formats this output as a newline separated list, pipes the list into dmenu, has the user select a list item, then runs a command on the selected item.
 Dmenu is a convenient intermediary step for a user to select what they want to operate on.

 I have absolutely no idea what I'm doing with bash, but all of these scripts run on my system.
 I can't promise anything more than that.
+I'm using a patched version of dmenu with xft font support and height, allowing for multiple rows.

 Notes
 -----